metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 _Note_: In a standard or an implementation or protocol built on this specification, this step may be treated as a separate message or bundled with `key_share_ID` assignment.
 In the latter case, the participant's own vector MUST be included, so that the receiver may determine its own `key_share_ID` by its position in the list.
 The verification vectors MAY be exchanged directly by the participants over a point-to-point channel, as long as the orchestrator records a commitment for their values.

-### Exchange of Partial Secrets Between Participants
+### Exchange of partial secrets between participants

 Each participant MUST securely transmit their `outgoing_partial_secret`s intended for other participants, directly to their respective recipients.
 Specifically: